makrai/notes/tenney19-bert-pipeline.md

   * We attribute this to the availability of heuristic shortcuts: while challenging examples may not be resolved until much later, many cases can be guessed from shallow statistics
-* mixing weights are concentrated much later, layers 9-20 for BERT-large.
-We
+* mixing weights are concentrated much later, layers 9-20 for BERT-large
   * highest weights are found on or just after the highest layers which give an improvement ∆_τ in F1 score for that task
     * particularly when weights are highly concentrated